Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 2. **Automated and Continuous Testing:** Where possible, security tests SHOULD be executed automatically and continuously (e.g., within CI and CD pipelines) and as early as possible within the development process (following the fail-fast principle).

-3. **Use of Productiom Data:** Test data MUST NOT contain confidential or personal (PII) data references.
+3. **Use of Production Data:** Test data MUST NOT contain confidential or personal (PII) data references.

 4. **Segregated Test Execution:** The execution of security tests MUST NOT be affected by perimeter security systems (e.g., a web application firewall).